MookieFumi/mookiefumi.github.io/_posts/2019-10-29-unit-testing-the-way-i-test-my-viewmodels.md

 * If the device doesn´t have internet connection we should show an alert.
 * If the login is valid the user will navigate to the main page.

-Use case: The login command is enable if the email and password are filled and here I usually check the positive case and the negative one.
+> Use case.
+The login command is enable if the email and password are filled and here I usually check the positive case and the negative one.

 ```csharp
 [Fact]